dusk-network/bn256/README.md

 BenchmarkPairing-8          1000           1301513 ns/op
 ```

-* official version (as reported by Cloudflare on non-specified hardware)*
+*Official version (as reported by Cloudflare on non-specified hardware)*

 ```
 BenchmarkG1-4        	    1000	   2268491 ns/op